-And if rule 47 is broken when not racing, rule 64.2 says, "If a boat has broken a rule when not racing, her penalty shall apply to the race sailed nearest in time to that of the incident."
+And if rule 47 is broken when not racing, rule 60.5(c) (Protest Decisions) says, "If a boat has broken a rule when not racing, her penalty shall apply to the race sailed nearest in time to that of the incident."
 So you can be disqualified from a race already sailed or not yet sailed for breaking this rule.
 Note that the rule permits the protest committee to apply a less harsh penalty than disqualification for a breach of the rule.